TheScienceOfCode/Sibelius.Web/README.md

 # Sibelius
-Our cool website!

-# Tech
-This site is hosted on Windows Azure: http://thescienceofcode.azurewebsites.net.
-Currently, I'm developing with ASP.NET MVC 5, Mongo DB, Bootstrap and JQuery.

-Sibelius is based on an architecture defined by Juan Felipe Cañizares.
-It is not strictly a common architecture with tons of patterns and components, but it gives us the right balance to have everything in order and work as fast as possible. ;)
+Welcome to the repo of our website http://thescienceofcode.com.

+Currently, the site is being developed with ASP.NET MVC 5, Mongo DB, Bootstrap, Less and JQuery.
+We are planning to update and improve some components, but in general this is a pretty simple project (in dev terms) that does not require advanced technics or technologies, so we have tried to be as pragmatic as we can.

 # Roadmap and FAQ